gcallah/JohnGray/papers/callahan.md

 about the nihilism that he seemingly adopts in some of his output.
 After all, if "it" is all meaningless, why has Gray spent so much time and effort gifting us with such an extensive, insightful, and provocative body of work?

+In addition, I have left my (woefully incomplete) survey of his work with three other major questions:

+1. Does value pluralism really contradict the idea of a *summum bonum*?
+2. What caused Gray to abandon his objective value pluralism for a form of ethical emotivism?
+3. What led Gray from recognizing humans as unique among animals species to denying that uniqueness?

+I offered them here as potential avenues for further research.

 ## Bibliography